-This guide directly continues on from part 1 so if you haven't read that, please do so before reading this.
+This guide assumes knowledge of the basics of CLVM so if you haven't read that, please do so before reading this.

 This section of the guide will cover how ChiaLisp relates to transactions and coins on the Chia network.
 If there are any terms that you aren't sure of, be sure to check the glossary.

-As we saw in part 1, programs are often structured around
+As we've seen in earlier sections, programs are often structured around

 (i A B C) to control flow.

 ChiaLisp evaluates programs as trees, where the leaves are evaluated first.

 This can cause unexpected problems if you are not aware of it.

 x which immediately halts and throws an error if it is evaluated.

 $ brun '(i (q .
 1) (q .
 100) (x (q . "still being evaluated")))'FAIL: clvm raise (0x7374696c6c206265696e67206576616c7561746564)